How do I become trained in Acudetox?

-We are unable to train individuals who are not qualified by state law to provide 5-NP in their state of residence.
+FIRST, make sure you are eligible.
+We can only train individuals who are qualified by state law to provide 5-NP in their state of residence.

 -